ucd-library/fin/docs/services/finac-service.md

 - LDP access:
   - users with this role are promoted to `discovery` and `protected` by the gateway
-- Essync access:
+- essync access:
   - none.
-You must assign `discovery` or `protected` to make the container available to `Essync` and therefore the search API.
+You must assign `discovery` or `protected` to make the container available to `essync` and therefore the search API.
 - API access:
   - no special grants via FinAC.
 However, the `admin` role is added to all `protected` elastic search documents.